Today, I’m going to compare the Saucony Guide vs Hurricane.

 So, I enjoy the stability of the Guide and the Hurricane and I think they just fit a lot of people.

-So, if you overpronate excessively and need more stability, then the New Balance 860 is a good option.
+So, if you overpronate excessively or have flat feet and need more support, then the New Balance 860 is a good option.
 And, if you want to keep inside Saucony, then the Saucony Omni is a good choice for you.

 Nowadays, everything has to be super springy and bouncy and people always talk about energy return in running shoes.